srp33/ShinyLearner/UserScripts/docs/classification_crossvalidation.md

 The `--classif-algo` argument allows you to specify a classification algorithm to be used in the analysis.
 The value should be a relative path to a script specified under the AlgorithmScripts directory (for example, `AlgorithmScripts/Classification/tsv/sklearn/svm`).
 The paths may contain wildcard characters (surround the path in quotes).
 Alternatively, you may specify the name of a text file that ends with ".list" and contains a list of [algorithms](https://github.com/srp33/ShinyLearner/blob/master/Algorithms.md) (one per line).

 The `--data` and `--classif-algo` arguments must be used at least once but can be used multiple times.
 Wildcards may be used (in quotations).

-The `--output-dir` argument allows you to indicate where [output files](https://github.com/srp33/ShinyLearner/blob/master/OutputFiles.md) will be stored.
-If this directory does not already exist, ShinyLearner will create it.

 **OPTIONAL ARGUMENTS**